 This isn’t to say you should never help your partner pay off debt, but be sure you’re being honest with yourself about the risks before making a commitment to help.

 Another thing to consider as you and your partner discuss debt payoff plans is how your respective debts could affect your ability to achieve your shared goals.
 For example, if you’re newlyweds trying to buy your first home, and your partner has a large debt balance, helping them pay off that debt can help you both qualify for your new home.

 So if you do decide to help your partner pay off their debt, it’s important that you clearly communicate the terms of your assistance, and that you both continue to be involved in the process.
 Be clear about how much you plan to contribute and how much you expect your partner to contribute and celebrate your progress together.

-Are there any circumstances under which you would stop assistance – for example, if they don’t keep up with their portion of the payments?
-Will you pay off your partner’s debt with expectation of being repaid?
-There are no ‘right’ answers to these questions, but they’re all important things to discuss and agree upon with your partner before you consider paying down debt on their behalf.
+Are there any circumstances under which you would stop assistance — for example, if they don’t keep up with their portion of the payments?
+Will you pay off your partner’s debt with expectations of being repaid?
+There are no right answers to these questions, but they’re all important things to discuss and agree upon with your partner before you consider paying down debt on their behalf.

 You may ultimately decide that it’s best for your partner to pay off their own debt, but that doesn’t mean you can’t help in other ways.

-You can even create a budget with them that helps them prioritize their debt, and point them towards resources like debt consolidation that can help them organize their debt and even eliminate higher interest rate debt like credit card debt – saving them hundreds, or even thousands of dollars worth of interest over the life of their loan.
+You can even create a budget with them that helps them prioritize their debt, and point them towards resources like debt consolidation that can help them organize their debt and even eliminate higher interest rate debt like credit card debt — saving them hundreds, or even thousands of dollars.
 Use our debt consolidation calculator to estimate those potential savings.

 If you both have debt, you may also decide to consolidate your debts and pay them off together.
-Allowing you to streamline your debt repayment into a simple, singular budget line item that you take on as a team.
+This allows you to streamline your debt repayment into a simple, singular budget line item that you take on as a team.